Amy Berry loves sharing stories of her older brother, Gus.

 Removals take place beginning the second Wednesday of the month and continuing the following day, Thursday, from February through November.
 Removals will begin at 7:30 a.m.
 There will be no removal period in December or January to allow more time for holiday memorials to remain at grave sites.

 When a cemetery holiday falls in a pick-up week, the pick up will be postponed to the following week.
 (E.g. Valentine's Day, St. Patrick's Day, etc.)

 • "Journeying through Grief," is a series of four short books by Kenneth C. Haugk and produced by Stephen Ministries, which are sent at four crucial times during the first year after the loss of a loved one.
 The cost is $9.95 for the set.
 Visitwww.stephenministries.org to order.

 The annual Mass "In Memory of Our Children" will be celebrated on Sunday, Dec.
 8.

 Father Thomas Santen will celebrate the Mass at 2 p.m. at the Old Cathedral, 209 Walnut St. Downtown on the riverfront.

 The Mass is an annual tradition that started in the 1980s and provides families who have lost a child a way to include them in their Christmas observance.
 Bereaved parents have said the Mass helps them celebrate Christmas with the memory of their child before taking part in holiday activities.

-For more information on the Mass, call Mary Jo Pini at (636) 300-1954.
+For more information on the Mass, call Rosalyn Hoehn at (636) 391-9374.